leontoeides/indicium/README.md

 Indicium easily can handle millions of records without breaking a sweat thanks to Rust's [BTreeMap](https://cglab.ca/~abeinges/blah/rust-btree-case/).
 This crate is primarily limited by available memory.
-However, depending on the nature your data-set and if there keywords that are repeated many times, performance may begin to degrade at a point.
+However, depending on the nature your data-set and if there are keywords that are repeated many times, performance may begin to degrade at a point.

 # What's New?